sorbay/sorbay-documentation/docs/en/members.md

   settings, create new workspaces, and delete them.
 * Service admin: The user can create, change and remove services.

-Click the "Send invitation" button to trigger a mail with an invitation link being sent to the given users.
+Click the "Send invitation" button to trigger an email with an invitation link being sent to the given users.